kstenerud/concise-encoding/ce-structure.md

  * Maximum array length
  * Maximum total document size in bytes
  * Maximum container depth (from the top level to the most deeply nested container)
- * Maximum coefficient size in integer and fp numbers (in equivalent decimal digits)
+ * Maximum coefficient size in integer and fp numbers (significant digits)

 It's impossible to prescribe what limits should be reasonable for all decoders, because different systems will have different constraints, and system capabilities increase as technologies improve.
 Decoders must either make known what their limits are, or provide the user with a way to configure them (with reasonable defaults).
 A decoder is free to discard documents that threaten to exceed its resources.